Remi-C/Remi-C.github.io/skills.md

 I shared my PhD time between 2 academic laboratories and a company, which is already much, as such I could'nt teach during these years.
 I enjoy giving talks/lectures, especially when I can rely on well illustrated slides.
 I was oral examiner in mathematics for two years.
+More recently I started a side activity of consulting and training (as a freelance).
+I've really enjoyed training, as beside the obvious, you goal is also to understand quickly your "student" working context and knowledge.

 ## Technical skills
 I have well rounded skills for computer, with good understanding of hardware, using several langages (C, C++, Python, R, SQL), working with distant server and virtual boxes, using both windows and Linux.